-When responding to an employee experiencing difficulties caused by menopause, managers will maintain an open-door policy so that employees feel comfortable in approaching them.
+When responding to an employee experiencing difficulties caused by menopause, Setting Leads will maintain an open-door policy so that employees feel comfortable in approaching them.
 They will support staff to talk openly about their current situation and will not make presumptions about how it is affecting them.

-We understand that employees may feel uncomfortable discussing personal information with their manager.
+We understand that employees may feel uncomfortable discussing personal information with their Setting Lead.
 If this is the case, they are encouraged to discuss their situation with another senior member of staff.